navidrome/website/content/en/docs/gsoc/_index.md

 - Implement Subsonic API's `getLyrics` endpoint
 - In the WebUI, when lyrics are available for the current song being played, set the appropriate attributes of the Reac Music Player used

+#### Details

-Skill level: Easy
+* Skill level: Easy
-Required abilities: Go and React.JS
+* Required abilities: Go and React.JS
-Expected outcome: Ability to see lyrics in the WebUI or Subsonic client when playing a song
+* Expected outcome: Ability to see lyrics in the WebUI or Subsonic client when playing a song

 #### Links and further reading